MicrosoftLearning/mslearn-fabric/Instructions/Labs/03-kusto.md

 2. In the **Data engineering** home page, create a new **Lakehouse** with a name of your choice.

     After a minute or so, a new lakehouse with no **Tables** or **Files** will be created.
 You need to ingest some data into the data lakehouse for analysis.
-There are multiple ways to do this, but in this exercise you'll simply download and extract a folder of text files your local computer and then upload them to your lakehouse.
+There are multiple ways to do this, but in this exercise you'll simply download a text file to your local computer and then upload it to your lakehouse.

 3. Download the data file for this exercise from [https://raw.githubusercontent.com/MicrosoftLearning/dp-data/main/sales.csv](https://raw.githubusercontent.com/MicrosoftLearning/dp-data/main/sales.csv), saving it as **sales.csv** on your local computer
 4. Return to the web browser tab containing your lakehouse, and in the **...** menu for the **Files** node in the **Lake view** pane, select **Upload** and **Upload file**, and then upload the **sales.csv** file from your local computer to the lakehouse.